Blue lace agate

 Blue lace agate is an agate variety with pale blue and white, lace-patterned banding.
-Until 2017, its primary source was a single, now-defunct mine in Namibia, although similar material has been found elsewhere.
+Until 2017, its primary source was a single, now-defunct mine in Namibia, although similar material can be found elsewhere.
 Blue lace agate is a vein agate; in Namibia, it formed in dolerite of Jurassic age.
 It is used in lapidary as a semiprecious gemstone.

 Origin

 The primary source of blue lace agate for several decades was the privately-owned Ysterputs Mine (also spelled Ysterputz) on Ysterputs Farm 254 in Karasburg West, ǁKaras Region, Namibia.
 The mine was owned by the late George Swanson and was in operation from 1962 until January 2017; as of December 2023 its future is uncertain.
-Most of the mineralogical data on blue lace agate originates from recent analysis of material from Ysterputs.
+Most mineralogical data on blue lace agate originates from analysis of material from Ysterputs.

-The geological formations at Ysterputs are not unique to this one location; it is possible that there are other occurrences of blue lace agate in Namibia or neighboring South Africa that remain unexploited.
-Other localities have also produced a blue lace agate very similar to that found at Ysterputs, including the Lapurr Range in Turkana County, Kenya.
-Blue lace agate or other blue-colored chalcedony has also been found in Georgia, Malawi, Zambia, Turkey, and at other small mines in Namibia.
+The geological formations at Ysterputs are not unique to this one location.
+Similar deposits can be found on nearby farms, and it is possible that there are other occurrences of blue lace agate in Namibia or neighboring South Africa that remain unexploited.
+Other regions have also produced blue lace agate or a similar blue chalcedony, including the Lapurr Range in Turkana County, Kenya, Georgia, Malawi, Zambia, and Turkey.